AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 Sure, this doesn't match the design provided to you, which called for a heading that's 48px.
 But if you think about it, that's not actually a problem.
 If your goal is to make the font sizes on the page match the ones in your design composition exactly, then you should use pixels...
 But you actually _shouldn't_ use pixels because they don't respect user preferences.
 Remember, that 48px-heading doesn't live in isolation; the designer chose that value because it looked good relative to other font sizes on the page.
 So if all of the font sizes scale up by the same ratio, they will still be proportional.

-## What About `6.25%`?
+## What About 6.25%?

-One thing that's unclear is why `62.5%` was originally chosen for this conversion trick.
-Sure, it makes the math easier because we now divide by `10` instead of `16` whenever we want to express pixels in rems, but why stop there?
-For example, we could make `1rem` equivalent to `1px` if we set our root font size to `6.25%`, which is the same as `1/16` (`0.0625`).
+The 62.5% trick makes the math easier because we now divide by `10` instead of `16` whenever we want to express pixels in rems.
+But why stop there?
+For example, we could take this a step further and make `1rem` equal `1px` if we set our root font size to `6.25%`, which is the same as `1/16` (`0.0625`).
 In that case, we get a one-to-one equivalence between pixels and rems and don't even have to do any math:

 ```css
 html {